Together for sustainable tourism.

 Passionate about the culture and nature of the North of Portugal, visiting whenever possible the different protected areas in search of new experiences and places to share.
 For over 15 years, he has been working as a nature guide in mainland Portugal and the Azores.
 Collaborating in parallel in several projects of responsible tourism and rural development.

-The river helps them think and get balance.
-They remember when they were children riding a boat with their grandfather Tomás, they got to know the Tagus and its rhythms with him.
-And when you “inherit a river from your grandparents,” you have a duty and an obligation to preserve it.
+The river helps them to think and achieve balance.
+They remember when they were children taking a boat with their grandfather Tomás.
+With him they got to know the Tagus and its rhythms.
+And when you “inherit a river from your grandparents”, you have a duty and an obligation to preserve it.

-That’s why they created Rio-a-Dentro?
+Why did they create Rio-a-Dentro?
 Because you only “love what you know.”
-Rui and Luis believe that to make the Tagus River known is to help preserve the fauna and flora, is to bring to life the memories and stories of the people’s life connected with the river.
+Rui and Luis believe that making the Tagus river known helps to preserve the fauna and flora of the place, brings memories and stories of the people’s life connected with the river.

-They want visitors to feel how the river is a “living organism” and to be interested in its future.
+They want visitors to feel like the river is a “living organism” and to be interested in its future.
 And they work every day to achieve it.

 Born in Oporto, and after a life experience in New York, Vera returned to Portugal and to the charming region of Alentejo, decided to settle in the region and fulfill her dream of having a place where her guests feel at home.

 Quinta Camarena was born from this dream, a space surrounded by nature and carefully thought out so that visitors can relax and be connected with the earth.